 Geotechnical testing, survey and potholing will continue in the coming months.
 Most of this investigation will be in the freight and passenger rail corridors between Beckenham and Cockburn Central stations.

 Some low impact survey work, involving light vehicles and hand held survey equipment, will take place outside of normal working hours, Monday to Sunday, 7pm to 7am.

 However, some investigation will be required away from the rail alignment, which is low impact but may be noticeable.

 Temporary work site at Tom Bateman Reserve (From September 2020)

 Fauna trapping ahead of clearing activities and fauna spotting during clearing activities, potholing to locate services within the rail corridor, clearing vegetation, including weed control, delivery, loading and unloading of materials, installation of fencing around the temporary work site and establishment of site access points to Wilfred Road.

 Works will include use of large construction vehicles and equipment.
 Traffic management will be in place and access within the reserve will be temporarily reduced.

 Every effort will be made to minimise the amount of clearing required and associated disruption.
 Any disturbed areas will be rehabilitated

-Approved clearing of vegetation will take place from mid-July along the freight rail corridor between Thornlie Station and Ranford Road, as well as at the future Nicholson Road Station and the existing Thornlie Station.
+Approved clearing of vegetation will continue along the freight rail corridor between Thornlie Station and Ranford Road, as well as at the future Nicholson Road and Ranford Road stations, and the existing Thornlie Station.

 Clearing will be within the project area and has been minimised as much as possible, while accommodating new infrastructure including the rail lines, station buildings and retaining walls.